 Any new construction or renovation projects disturbing more than 5,000 SF of land would be designed to ensure the pre-development hydrology of the sites would be maintained pursuant to Section 438 of EISA.
-This would be accomplished through site grading, the use of LID features, such as stormwater management features, and site revegetation to prevent erosion.
-Implementation of these measures would manage longterm soil erosion and sedimentation in unpaved areas during operation of all new facilities; paved areas would have no potential for long-term impacts to soils.
+This would be accomplished through site grading, the use of LID features, such as bioswales and other stormwater management features, and site revegetation with native species to prevent erosion.
+Implementation of these measures would manage long-term soil erosion and sedimentation in unpaved areas during operation of all new facilities; paved areas would have no potential for long-term impacts to soils.
 Overall, the Preferred Alternative would result in short-term, less-than-significant adverse impacts to soils.
 There would be no long-term impacts to soils.